Update for 2020

 2. Connections across people need to happen for strong collaboration — so I work to make explicit linkages between people during my videoconferences.

-I think of videoconferencing as a vital means to strengthen a team in a distributed work environment.
+I deeply believe that videoconferencing provides a vital means to strengthen a team in a distributed work environment.
 But it’s important to keep in mind that it is less about communicating, and more about bonding.
 That isn’t an easy thing to make happen when you are in a sea of talking heads, but activities like listening to the same music or doing corny things like holding hands across screens can do the trick sometimes.
 It is a space where a lot of creativity is needed, so I enjoy the challenges immensely.
 I’ve come to learn that async is an important partner to sync — otherwise you can easily get stuck in videoconferences that run aimlessly and waste everyone’s time.
 Or as Matt Mullenweg has constantly reminded me:

 It’s prudent to listen to Matt on this point.
 I did. —JM